top of page

 Honey Mead: Most Ancient Ambrosia

-Honey mead is likened to ambrosia, nectar of the Greek Gods, with qualities of immortality and transcendence.
+Honey mead is likened to ambrosia, nectar of the Greek Gods, with qualities of immortality and divine transcendence, beloved by bears and humans.
 The world's oldest alcoholic brew, mead is made by fermenting honey mixed with water.
 It's sometimes called hydromel.

 Honeymead can be made in a few days under the kitchen sink, or up to several years aging like wine.
 Alcoholic beverages date back to the Stone Age.
 Pottery vessels from northern China c.
 7000 BCE are among the earliest evidence of intentional fermenting.